Gh0stAn0n/remote-control/README.md

 -h (stand for help) for more info about the flags option.

--I (stand for Info) for more info about the script.
+-i (stand for info) for more info about the script.

 ### Download